cookie-status/cookie-status-dev/content/safari/_index.md

 Safari has a number of different approaches to blocking third-party cookie access.

 First, there's Safari's **default cookie policy**, which has been active since as early as 2003.
 The default policy prevents a third-party domain from setting cookies **if that domain hasn't already been "seeded" with a cookie in first-party context**.

+{{% notice note %}}

+**Example**: The user visits a website which sends a request to `www.third-party-domain.com`, which subsequently attempts to set a cookie in the HTTP response.
+Safari blocks this, as the user's browser has no cookies set on `www.third-party-domain.com` yet.
+If the user were to visit `www.third-party-comain.com` in first-party context (actually typing the URL in the browser omnibox), by setting a cookie in first-party context would relax this default cookie policy for this particular domain in future third-party requests.

+{{% /notice %}}

 Second, Safari blocks all third-party cookies if the user has not **interacted with the site in first-party context first**.